Radio Commentator and Author

 on the audio track become a fraud?

-ago, there was a remarkable and very significant producer in England
+years ago, there was a remarkable and very significant producer

-named John Culshaw, who was very vocal on this issue.
-His view
+in England named John Culshaw, who was very vocal on this issue.

-was to forget about the theatrical illusion.
-Recordings represent
+His view was to forget about the theatrical illusion.
+Recordings

-a new art form, a different art form.
-It has its own standards,
+represent a new art form, a different art form.
+It has its own

-and the record producer has many options at his disposal, so let him
+standards, and the record producer has many options at his disposal,

-and those early stereo records created an imbalance which was not
+on London records, and those early stereo records created an imbalance

-at all judicious for vocal music.
-But still, I would not call
+which was not at all judicious for vocal music.
+But still, I would

 BD: Do you feel that the perfection